bhouston/threeify/src/examples/README.md

 - A per-example build system.
 - It runs from a single \*.ts file that pulls in the modules.
 - The build system is as simple as possible.
+- No example helpers outside of core library, otherwise it obscures things and makes the library hard to use.

 ## Challenges